CommentaryMarkdown PR reviewLegal

 On this page

-Authentication and access controlApplication protectionsData protection and infrastructureOperational retentionReporting security concerns
+Authentication and access controlReview privacy boundariesAPI tokens and automationApplication protectionsData protection and infrastructureOperational retentionReporting security concerns

-CommentaryMarkdown review built around rendered documents, app-native comments, and GitHub trust cues.
+CommentaryMarkdown and static HTML review built around rendered documents, app-native comments, and GitHub trust cues.